wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-async-trigger.md

 - `IsExecuting`, `LastError`, and `LastResult` (for `T`) styled properties.
 - Executes actions when the task completes successfully, passing the result as the action parameter for `Task<T>/ValueTask<T>`; sets `LastError` on fault; cancellation stops tracking without firing actions.

 `UseDispatcher` defaults to `true` for callbacks. `FireOnAttach` controls whether the current task is tracked when the trigger attaches (set it to `false` to wait for a new value). `Name` can override the generated class name.
 Assembly-level attributes use the same defaults, emit in the target type’s namespace, and prefix the type name to avoid collisions.
+When used at the assembly level, the `propertyName` argument can be an exact name, a `*` wildcard pattern, or a regex to generate triggers for multiple matching `Task`/`ValueTask` properties (an `XBG023` diagnostic is produced if nothing matches).

+`UseDispatcher`, `FireOnAttach`, and `Name` are compile-time attribute flags that bake behavior into the generated class; they are not exposed as styled properties on the trigger.
+Set them on the attribute rather than in XAML.

 ### XAML Example